gkiss00/ft_ssl/README.md

 # ft_ssl

-* Recode the ssl md5 and sha256 algorithm
+* Recode the ssl md5 and sha256 algorithms

 ## Options